enhance-dev/enhance.dev/README.md

 ### Main site

-Currently redirects to Enhance documentation at "/docs/".
+Currently redirects to the Enhance documentation at "/docs/".

 ### Docs engine